Bouncer (cricket): Injuries and deaths caused by bouncers

 The bouncer is an aggressive delivery and the very nature of the delivery by a fast bowler and aimed at the head can lead to batters being hit in the chest, neck or head.
 While rare, impacts to the top part of the body can cause serious injuries or even death.
 While the laws of cricket can be used to limit the delivery, particularly when being used against specialist bowlers at the end of the batting order, it is not outright banned like the beamer.

 In 1962, Indian captain Nari Contractor was hit above his right ear by a Charlie Griffith bouncer which resulted in severe loss of blood and left Contractor critically ill.
 He regained full consciousness after six days and returned to first-class cricket ten months later.

+In 1984, during a game between Australian Prime Minister Bob Hawke and his cabinet against the Press Gallery Hawke was struck in the eye by a bouncer from Gary O'Neil, a journalist from The Sydney Morning Herald, who saw Hawke's glasses shatter and him fall to the ground in pain, being removed from the field by his staff.
+While originally there was fears that, due to the impact of the ball and the shattered glass, Hawke may have lost sight in his right eye, he was soon released from the hospital with bruising and minor cuts, returning to the field several hours later as a spectator.
+The image of Bob Hawke recoiling from the hit was subsequently circulated in Australian Media.

 In 2006, playing in his 100th test, Australian opener Justin Langer was struck on the head by a bouncer from Makhaya Ntini and hospitalised.
 In 2008 West Indies batter Shivnarine Chanderpaul was knocked out for several minutes after being hit by a bouncer from Australian fast bowler Brett Lee during a test match.
 Shoaib Akhtar injured both Gary Kirsten (2003) and Brian Lara (2004) with fast bouncers.
 Both batters had to be taken off the field.

 In November 2014, Australian cricketer Phillip Hughes was knocked unconscious by a bouncer from Sean Abbott, which hit the side of his head, between the grille and shell of his helmet, during a Sheffield Shield match.
 He was taken to hospital in a critical condition, suffering from a subarachnoid haemorrhage, but died from his injuries two days later, never having regained consciousness.